-- 3.9.1 The count room supervisor is directly accountable to the general manager or Combined General Manager/Advisor for supervision of count room procedures and count room staff. - 3.9.2 The count room supervisor must document all transactions as required and ensure security of all cash and chips in the count room. - 3.9.3 Specific duties of the count room supervisor are as follows: - a) ensures count room is secured; - b) records the number of bills, coins and chips (if any) counted by the amalgamator, in the CasinoTrack system; - c) verifies the information recorded by the recorder; - d) supplies cash to banker as required; - e) ensures the rake boxes are counted first and chips are transferred to banker before continuing the count; and - f) generates the Master Revenue Report and Count Room Drop Box Verification in the CasinoTrack system.
+- 3.9.1 The count room supervisor is directly accountable to the general manager or combined general manager/advisor for supervision of count room procedures and count room staff. - 3.9.2 The count room supervisor must document all transactions as required and ensure security of all cash and chips in the count room. - 3.9.3 Specific duties of the count room supervisor are as follows: - a) ensures count room is secured; - b) records the table number from the "Box ID Card" and the number of bills, coins and chips (if any) counted by the amalgamator, in the CasinoTrack system; (Amended Jul 2019) - c) verifies the information recorded by the recorder; - d) supplies cash to banker as required; - e) ensures the rake boxes are counted first and chips are transferred to banker before continuing the count; and - f) generates the Master Revenue Report and Count Room Drop Box Verification in the CasinoTrack system.